ghost0xff/youngtech-frontend/README.md

 I'm probably going to switch to Nextjs + TailwindCSS or even try out other none-react (or even none-js) tools, like Svelte or HTMX

+NOTE: Some features of the actual project might not even work since project isn't going to be mantained and the API of the backend will probably change